 Counseling and Consultation

-- Free, confidential, short-term in-person counseling and coaching for a full range of personal, family, and work-related concerns.
+- Free, confidential, short-term counseling and coaching for a full range of personal, family, and work-related concerns.

 - Management consultation regarding individual employee and workgroup situations.